N.S. announces record-high single-day COVID-19 case increases for both Saturday and Sunday; 1,893 in total

 HOSPITALS INCREASE VISITOR RESTRICTIONS

-As of Sunday, seven hospitals in Nova Scotia have increased their visitor restrictions due to rising COVID-19 cases and outbreaks.
+On Sunday, tighter visitor restrictions were implemented at every inpatient site in the province's Central zone due to rising COVID-19 cases and outbreaks.

-On Saturday, health officials said inpatients at both the QEII Health Sciences Centre in Halifax and the Dartmouth General Hospital in Dartmouth can only have one consistent visitor.
+Inpatients at hospitals located within the Central zone can now only have one consistent visitor.

 - palliative care and other patients nearing end of life